USA Banner

 For States that oversee multi-State rail transit systems, funds spent by partner States may be used as part of the local share as long as those funds meet all requirements of the grant program.
 As part of the grant application and award process, these States will need to show evidence of agreement regarding how the local share will be met amongst the States.

-Additionally, MAP-21 requires SSO Programs to be financially independent from the rail transit systems they oversee and restricts the type of funding that can be used as the State’s local match.
+Additionally, SSO Programs must be financially independent from the rail transit systems they oversee and restricts the type of funding that can be used as the State’s local match.
 As such, States that currently rely upon fees, assessments, or funding from rail transit systems in their jurisdictions will be unable to use those funds for any SSO Formula Grant Program activities.
 In addition, the State may not use other Federal funds as all or a part of its local match.
 FTA will work with each State on an individual basis to identify permissible local share sources.

 Back to top